An Expectation-Maximization Algorithm for Training Clean Diffusion Models from Corrupted Observations: Related Works

 \paragraph{Diffusion models for inverse problems.} Diffusion models (DMs)~\cite{ho2020denoising, song2020score, sohl2015deep} have recently emerged as powerful data-driven priors for solving imaging inverse problems.
 By mastering the intricate distribution of images through training on extensive image data, DMs facilitate both point estimates via Plug-and-Play (PnP) optimization~\cite{graikos2022diffusion, zhu2023denoising} and posterior sampling through generative PnP (GPnP)~\cite{bouman2023generative}, PnP Monte Carlo (PMC)~\cite{sun2023provable}, or Diffusion Posterior Sampling (DPS)~\cite{chung2022diffusion, chung2022improving, chung2022come}.
 These approaches have demonstrated remarkable efficacy in addressing a broad spectrum of noisy inverse problems, with applications spanning diverse fields, including astronomy~\cite{feng2023score, feng2023efficient} and biomedical imaging~\cite{song2021solving, chung2022score}.

 \paragraph{Learn diffusion models from corrupted data.} In many real-world scenarios, acquiring large-scale clean data is costly or infeasible, motivating efforts to learn DMs directly from corrupted data.
 Data corruptions stem from under-determined forward models (e.g., 2D projections, inpainting, compressed sensing) and measurement noise.
 Recent studies have explored various strategies to address these challenges.
 For instance, in inverse graphics, researchers integrate the forward model into the diffusion process and introduce a view-consistency loss over multiple noiseless projections of the same object to learn a 3D DM from 2D images~\cite{tewari2023diffusion, anciukevivcius2023renderdiffusion}.
 In image inpainting, AmbientDiffusion~\cite{daras2023ambient} randomly masks additional pixels and forces the DM to restore these deliberate corruptions.
-Since the model cannot distinguish between original and further corruptions, it effectively learns the uncorrupted image distribution. {However, the AmbientDiffusion is limited by the additional masking technique and fails to achieve good performance with noisy observations.} Meanwhile, SURE-Score~\cite{aali2023solving} proposes to jointly learn an image denoiser and a score-based DM using Stein's unbiased risk estimate (SURE) loss, where the SURE loss acts as an implicit regularizer on the model weights.
+Since the model cannot distinguish between original and further corruptions, it effectively learns the uncorrupted image distribution. {However, the AmbientDiffusion is limited by the additional masking technique and fails to achieve good performance with noisy observations.} ~\cite{daras2024consistent} cleverly finetunes Stable Diffusion (SD) to leverage the pre-trained knowledge in denoising tasks, but does not support training a DM from scratch.
+Meanwhile, SURE-Score~\cite{aali2023solving} proposes to jointly learn an image denoiser and a score-based DM using Stein's unbiased risk estimate (SURE) loss, where the SURE loss acts as an implicit regularizer on the model weights.
 Despite its innovative approach, SURE-Score often struggles with significant data corruption, such as inpainting tasks with a large fraction of missing pixels, and tends to produce overly smooth results.
 A general approach for learning DMs from arbitrarily corrupted data remains an open challenge.